Skip to main content

 )

-nebula.delete([m.id for m in memories])
+nebula.memories.delete_many(body=[m.id for m in page.results])

-for m in memories:
+for m in page.results:

 metadata={"archived": True},